csci430-os/assg03/README.md

 `currentAvailable` vector to update it with the released resources.

-The pseudocode to implement the `releaseAllocatedResources()` member functions would look somthing like the following:
+The pseudo-code to implement the `releaseAllocatedResources()` member functions would look something like the following:

 ```
 for each resource in the system